1. Complete your application

 Career.
 Provide helpful recruiting and career insights to students looking to break into the tech industry.

-Mentors shouldn't directly contribute code or designs, and should instead play more of an advisory role as projects progress.
+Mentors aren't expected to directly contribute code or designs, and should instead play an advisory role as projects progress.

 Every mentor volunteer applicant is carefully evaluated by our management team.
-First, our Product Leads manually review each candidate's application materials to ensure they meet our eligibility criteria before scoring them across Technical, Passion, and Resilience categories.
+We manually review each candidate's application materials to ensure they meet our eligibility criteria before scoring them across Technical, Passion, and Resilience categories.

 Candidates who pass this evaluation are fed into our in-house matching algorithm.
 Our proprietary algorithm ensures that both Team and 1:1 Mentors are matched to projects and students well-suited for their technical skill sets and their social impact interests.

-Each Team Mentor coaches a student project team composed of 1 Engineer or Design Manager, 1 Product Manager, and 8 Engineers or Designers.
+Each Team Mentor coaches a student project team composed of 1 Design or Technical Manager, 1 Product Manager, and 4-6 Engineers or Designers.
 Each 1:1 Mentor coaches an individual student mentee who opts into receiving additional personalized guidance.

 Mentors who don't initially get matched can opt into being added to our waitlist.
 If a Mentor spot on a project team opens up during the current batch, we'll reach out to the best suited candidate with an offer letter to fill the role.
 All Mentors who join from the waitlist will be given full credit for as a contributing mentor for that batch.